How to Write Better AI Prompts

 5 rules that turn a mediocre AI answer into a great one.
 With copy-paste templates.

-This guide gives you 5 rules with concrete before/after examples, plus copy-paste templates you can use today.
+This guide gives you the rules with concrete before/after examples, copy-paste templates, and a troubleshooting section for when a prompt still won't behave.

 Be specific about what you want